railsbridge-boston/railsbridge-boston/views/installfest/run_ruby.markdown

 `print` is like `puts`, but it doesn't create a new line after its output.

-`upto` is an instance mehod of `Integer`.
+`upto` is an instance method of `Integer`.
 Look up the documentation from the command line by typing

 ```text
 ri Integer#upto